pivotal/paving/README.md

-# paving
+# Paving

-Terraform templates for paving Pivotal products.
+Terraform templates for paving Pivotal Platform on AWS, GCP, Azure, and (maybe) vSphere.